mavenraven/forecast/README.md

 * Similarly, none of the free weather APIs that I tested were that great.
 The one that I settled on (`api.weather.gov`) doesn't offer the daily high / low.

-* In addition, I noticed some serious discrepancies in the weather returned by the API vs. Google.
+* In addition, I noticed some large discrepancies in the weather returned by the API vs. Google.
 For example, last night in Brooklyn, `api.weather.gov` said that it was 63°, while Google said that it was 70°.

 * The extended forecast is hardcoded placeholder values.
 This is possible to build with